 I just genuinely love both Carly and Spencer so much.
 I think they’re both fantastic.
 I wish I was Carly.
 I wish they were in my life.
 I wish they were my family, or my friends.
 I think they make the world a brighter place.
 I don’t just find them entertaining – I love them.
 And that makes it so much fun to ship them.

 OK, so several pages later we finally get at the meat.
 Anything that might be considered an introduction is over.

-(And a quick note on my visuals: 1) stills and images are almost always high quality, so please click on them to see the full version if you’re so inclined.
+(And a quick note on my visuals: 1) stills and images are almost always bigger than they appear (lots are HD), so please click on them to see the full version if you’re so inclined.
 I have an abundance of awesome pictures, and may be sticking random ones in places where I have same, even if they’re not relevant; 2) most of the GIFs were made by me, but not all of them.
 Most of the ones I did not make were downloaded from tumblr.
 Some are watermarked.
 I encourage you to check out the wonderful tumblrs of the folks who made them.
 I apologize for not properly crediting, but I was too lazy to make notes of the sources when I downloaded them.
 That’s a piss poor apology, I realize.
 I do feel bad, but I don’t really care if people steal my GIFs so I’m just kind of chill about the whole thing.
 And even though I didn’t make the GIFs in question, I could have, so that makes it hard to feel some great debt.
 Enough of me being being lazy.)